Nadu Iravil: Production

 After the success of Bommai (1964), S. Balachander launched a film named Nadu Iravil the same year.
 It was based on the 1939 novel And Then There Were None, by the British writer Agatha Christie.
-Unlike the novel, it features the characters in an urban house rather than being stranded on an island, but "dutifully follows the same idea of each one dying, with the assets of the deceased out for the taking".
+Unlike the novel, it features the characters in an urban house rather than being stranded on an island.

 Soundtrack

 The soundtrack was composed by S. Balachander, while the lyrics for the songs were written by Ve.
 Laxmanan.

 Release and reception

 Though Balachander completed the film in 1964–1965, no distributor was willing to buy it, prompting him to distribute the film himself.
 Nadu Iravil was eventually released in 1970 and became a major success, prompting several distributors who earlier rejected the film, to return and beg Balachander for distributing it.
 The Indian Express wrote, "The movie succeeds as a very good entertainer entirely due to the directorial work of S. Balachander and Reddi's camera".